0X-JonMichaelGalindo/LimnJS/README.md

 ### emits

-The limn-events your limn emits.
+The events your module emits.
 (Optional when not emiting.)

-Limn has an event manager explained in [listeners](#listeners) below.
+LimnJS has an event manager explained in [listeners](#listeners) below.
 ```javascript
 //...
 emits: "Main.Events.what*|Other.Events.yep*",